 University of South Alabama

 Students can choose to obtain a BS in Information Technology from the University of South Alabama.
 The requirements for the major include a core in Information Technology, electives within IT that include anything from web publishing to networking to digital forensics.
 This allows students to concentrate on a specific area based on the kind of career they wish to pursue upon graduation.
 There will be opportunities for a number of hands-on projects.
 Further, students will enjoy what the campus has to offer as well as the Mobile metropolitan area where there is a population of more than 1 million.
-Many of the courses for the IT degree can be obtained on campus and online.

 Arkansas Tech University